Slow Play In Poker: Top Tips For Effective Strategy

 Few feelings beat that of flopping a huge hand in Texas Hold'em.
-It may be a bit of a cliché, but when you smash the flop, the first thing that comes to your mind is the proverbial „Vegas and f*ing mirage.“ For an experienced player, though, this is a feeling that lasts a split of a second.
-Immediately after comes the important part: what to do to get most chips out of your opponent?
+It may be a bit of a cliché, but when you smash the flop, the first thing that comes to your mind is the proverbial „Vegas and f*ing mirage.“ For an experienced player, though, this is a feeling that lasts a split second.
+Immediately after comes the important part: what to do to get the most chips out of your opponent?

 The last thing you want when you make a big hand is to push everybody else out by being overly aggressive.
 By playing your hand slowly, you let your opponents hang themselves as they believe their hand is stronger than what you have or that their bluff might work.

 However, not all situations where you have a big hand warrant the slow-playing approach.
-In this article, we'll look behind the logic of slow-play and consider some situations where it may or may not be the best way to go about.
+In this article, we'll look behind the logic of slow play and consider some situations where it may or may not be the best way to go about it.

 While one of them may have a hand they ‘re willing to call one bet with, we’d rather keep both opponents in and let them see another card.
 If they have a small pocket pair, for example, and boat up on the turn, we’ll likely take their entire stack.

 In spots such as these, you need to give your opponents as much time as you can to let them catch up.
 Since they can basically never end up with a hand that is going to beat you, you want them to improve as much as possible.

 Slow Play Tip #2 – Keep Things Simple on Wet Boards

 Not all situations where you flop big are appropriate for slow-playing.
-On wet boards where there are many potential draws and your opponents can have many made hands with re-draws, you’ll want to play your big hands fast.
+On wet boards where there are many potential draws, and your opponents can have many made hands with re-draws, you’ll want to play your big hands fast.

 At the same time, by betting and raising, you’re protecting your hand and building the pot.
 By playing your hand aggressively on the flop, you’ll put yourself in a great spot on the turn to really put pressure on your opponent if a favorable card hits the felt.

-We want to deny our opponent equity and we’re perfectly happy to get chips in the middle right now before things get any more complicated.
+We want to deny our opponent equity, and we’re perfectly happy to get chips in the middle right now before things get any more complicated.
 If a blank hits on the turn and they check to us, we need to continue betting 100% of the time.

 Wet boards such as the one from the example are where many inexperienced players make most mistakes.
 They flop a big hand in relative terms and completely disregard the fact that there are many hands in their opponent’s range that can actually catch up and run them down.

 Always try to think about your hand in relative terms, i.e. consider how (un)likely is your opponent to actually end up with a better hand by the river.
 Analyze their perceived range of hands and figure out if there are enough combos in there to merit a raise.

 In many spots, we’ll end up flopping a hand that’s relatively strong but isn’t the nuts.
 Depending on the board texture and our opponent’s actions, we may want to slow-play these hands for a couple of reasons:

-Getting value from strong (in absolute terms) hands
+- Getting value from strong (in absolute terms) hands

 PokerSnowie prefers just calling, although we can still raise some percentage of the time.
-In general, though, and as clear from the percentages, calling should be your preferred option given the situation and the bet size.
+In general, though, and as clear from the percentages, calling should be your preferred option, given the situation and the bet size.

 If they do happen to be bluffing, we’ll deny them the opportunity to continue their aggression.
 If they have a big hand, we’re more likely to get their chips if we let them do the betting.
 By doing that, we’re under-representing our hand to look more like a decent Queen.
 Depending on the runout, many aggressive players will go for three streets of value in these spots.

 When this does happen in these spots, you’ll need to find your brakes and give up.
 Turning what was once a strong hand into a weak bluff catcher in the face of heavy aggression is not the best strategy most of the time.

-Use Your Reads and Stats
+Slow Play Tip #4 – Use Your Reads and Stats

 As with everything else in poker, you should factor in any reads or relevant stats from your Hold’em Manager when deciding on whether to slow-play or not.
-Against players with stats that indicate they hate folding you can afford to play your big hands faster than you would ordinarily.
+Against players with stats that indicate they hate folding, you can afford to play your big hands faster than you would ordinarily.

 Additionally, occasional deviations from your usual patterns will keep observant players on their toes as they’ll have difficulties figuring out what to do against you in certain spots, which is exactly what you want.
-Thus, make sure to take the full advantage of all top poker tools available for you.
+Thus, make sure to take full advantage of all top poker tools available to you.

-Stay Sharp and Think Every Situation Through
+Slow Play Tip #5 – Stay Sharp and Think Every Situation Through

-Of course, this is easier said than done, especially in multi-way pots, but as you practice more, you’ll become better at this and it will become much easier to recognize spots where playing your hand fast, for example, will produce much better results in the long run, even if you are sitting there holding the nuts at the moment.
+Of course, this is easier said than done, especially in multi-way pots, but as you practice more, you’ll become better at this, and it will become much easier to recognize spots where playing your hand fast, for example, will produce much better results in the long run, even if you are sitting there holding the nuts at the moment.